discsoftron/W1TTL-Rig-Control/README.md

 `log.csv`: The QSO log in csv format.

 `export_log.py`: This will export the QSO log in Cabrillo format with the information needed for submitting directly to SCR.
-The exported file will be saved as log.txt.
+The exported file will be saved as `log.txt`.

 ## Configuration